Demiffy/WarThunderAnalyzer/README.md

 4. **Web Dashboard**:
    - Built using Flask, the dashboard refreshes automatically every second.
    - Displays the current game state, detailed statistics, and a log of recent events.
+   - Allows adjusting the rangefinder grid offsets for more accurate distance estimation.

+5. **Grid Capture & Rangefinder**:
+   - Automatically detects the map name using OCR.
+   - Waits until a valid map name is detected before initializing grid settings.
+   - Provides a web UI to adjust grid alignment and offsets.

 ## Screenshots